 Rural locations, and those on the edge of the city, lean more towards the Cottage style, perhaps to draw some of the inspiration from their natural surroundings indoors!

 Western Australia surprised us by diverging from their mainland neighbours in favour of the Country style.
-A little less surprisingly, Modern and Contemporary were not too far behind, finishing second and third respectively.
+A little less surprising, Modern and Contemporary were not too far behind, finishing second and third respectively.

 Once again, it may have been WA women who propelled Country into to spot, with an impressive 20% of female voters preferring that style above all others.
 Western Australian men actually preferred the Modern style – but only by three votes.